dwinchell/bld-book/drafts/draft-dungeon-challenge.md

 She hesitated for half a breath.
 Then something clicked.
 She darted sideways, slipping between two constructs without hesitation, her blades flashing as she carved into their exposed cores.
 No more waiting, no more second-guessing—just instinct and momentum.

 Luke shifted his own approach.
-Instead of trying to anticipate her moves, he let them unfold naturally, responding in kind. **Beacon of Judgement** flared to life, amplifying her strikes, pushing their tempo higher.
+Instead of trying to anticipate her moves, he let them unfold naturally, responding in kind. **Beacon of Judgment** flared to life, amplifying her strikes, pushing their tempo higher.
 When she surged ahead, he didn’t try to slow her down—he matched her speed, repositioning his defenses accordingly.
 He trusted her not to overextend, and she didn’t. **Radiant Wall** cut off flanking attacks, and **Guiding Radiance** pulsed with steady healing, reinforcing her aggression without restricting it.

 And it worked.